 From Krabi Airport

 It’s possible to organize combination tickets to get you from the terminals of Krabi Airport to the boats.
 They’re a great idea if you’re jetting down south from Bangkok or Chiang Mai or are coming in on a long-haul flight and want to get straight en route to the hammocks and the Mai Thai bars of Koh Phi Phi.
 Pickups will be outside the arrivals exit, while the transfer to the pier takes about 25-30 minutes.

 Krabi Town to Phi Phi by shared speedboat

 Comfort – 3/5

 Throughout the main season, there’s a single shared speedboat link between Krabi and Koh Phi Phi in the offing.
 It’s run by Koh Phi Phi Kanichta Tour out of Krabi River Marina.
 That’s super-close to the hostels and hotels of Krabi Town, but also only a quick, 25-minute transfer from Ao Nang or Krabi Airport.
-Expect to pay about double the price of a normal ferry for your ticket on this one.
+Expect to pay about double the price of a normal ferry ticket.

-Krabi to Koh Phi Phi by private speedboat
+Krabi to Ton Sai Pier by private speedboat

 Time – 1 hour or all day with a tour